DevExpress/devextreme-documentation/api-reference/50 Common/utils/ui/themes/initialized(callback).md

 The function.

 ---
 In some situations, UI components may apply their configuration or calculate their sizes before a theme is loaded.
-If you encounter issues with component appearance, use **initialized(callback)** to ensure that all styles and fonts are applied:
+If you encounter issues with component appearance, use **initialized(callback)** to ensure that all styles are applied:

 ---
 ##### Angular